alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

-We use pandas's `ewm()` method to calculate the EMA on a DataFrame here, but if you want to use a different technical indicator to find oversold stocks, you could use the `ta-lib` package, which supports a wider variety of inicators.
+We use pandas's `ewm()` method to calculate the EMA on a DataFrame here, but if you want to use a different technical indicator to find oversold stocks, you could use the `ta-lib` package, which supports a wider variety of indicators.
 Please note that `diff` is the difference between the last price and 10-day EMA as a percentage of last price.
 This value can be negative or positive, with a negative `diff` indicating the price dropped recently.